 Pell Grant recipients who change enrollment status (adding or dropping classes) will have their eligibility recalculated based on their enrollment status as of the Financial Aid census date for each semester, typically on the last day to add/drop a class.
 Students who are enrolled less than full-time at the time of the initial disbursement and who later add classes prior to the enrollment census date will receive a subsequent disbursement based on the newly updated enrollment status to reflect the correct payment eligibility (3/4 time or full-time).
 Likewise, Pell Grant funds will be recalculated for students who drop classes before the census and the revised Pell Grant will be based on “census” enrollment status.
 In some instances, this recalculation may result in a repayment of funds already disbursed as a result of the reduction in units following the disbursement of Pell Grant funds.

 Cal Grant Awarding and Disbursement

 Cal Grants are generally disbursed in one payment per term.
-Students who are initially deemed eligible by the college for Cal Grant before FA census date will be disbursed based on the student enrollment status as of FA census date.
+Students who are initially deemed eligible by the college for Cal Grant before the FA census date will be disbursed based on the student enrollment status as of the FA census date.
 Students who are initially deemed eligible by the college for Cal Grant after the FA Census date will be disbursed based on the recipient’s current enrollment status at the time of disbursement.
 Students who are initially deemed eligible for Cal Grant by the college after the term has ended will be disbursed based on the number of units completed for the term.

-Adjustments can be made to initial Cal Grant disbursements based on increases to student enrollment load.
+Adjustments can be made to initial Cal Grant disbursements based on increases in student enrollment load.

-The first Cal Grant disbursement will occur the week of FA census date for every term.
+The first Cal Grant disbursement will occur the week of the FA census date for every term.
 After the first disbursement, Cal Grants are disbursed weekly throughout the term as students become eligible for the funds.